SonarSource/SonarJS/eslint-bridge/profiling/README.md

 ## Chrome dev tools

-Chrome profiling allows to see what functions took CPU time as:
+Chrome profiling allows you to see what functions took CPU time as:
 - a top-down tree
 - a bottom-up tree
 - a (flame) graph

-1. Boot the server in debug mode: `node --inspect-brk performance/server.js`
+1. Boot the server in debug mode: `npm run server`. (or `npm run compile-server` if you have modifications in `eslint-bridge`)
 2. Open dev tools on chrome, using F12
 3. You should see a green NodeJS icon like that, click it to connect the dev tools to the server's debugger: